Mortgage protection insurance vs. life insurance - what's the difference?

 How do I get life insurance?

-Life insurance policies can also be bought separately from a direct life insurance provider, or arranged via a financial adviser or you may already have a level of cover through your superannuation.
+Life insurance policies can be directly purchased from a life insurance provider, or arranged via a financial adviser.
+Plus, you may already have a level of cover through your superannuation.

 What is mortgage protection insurance?

-Mortgage protection insurance (sometimes called mortgage repayment insurance) is a type of policy specifically designed to cover home owners and their families from the financial impacts of some risks that could affect their ability to pay back their home loan.
-It’s an optional type of insurance and typically covers things like:
+Mortgage protection insurance (sometimes called mortgage repayment insurance) is an optional type of insurance specifically designed to cover home owners and their families from some risks that could affect their ability to pay back their home loan, such as:

 - Involuntary job loss